MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/approval-admin.md

 App setup policies let you customize Teams to pin apps that are most important for your users in your users.

 To pin the Approvals app for your users, you can edit the global (Org-wide default) policy or create and assign a custom policy in app setup policy.
-To learn more, see [Manage app setup policies in Teams](teams-app-setup-policies.md).
+To learn more, see [Use app setup policies to pin and auto install apps for users](teams-app-setup-policies.md).

 ## Retention policy

 Approvals created from the Approvals app are stored in the default Microsoft Dataverse environment, which doesn't support backups at this time.
-Learn more about how to [Back up and restore environments - Power Platform \| Microsoft Docs](/power-platform/admin/backup-restore-environments).
+Learn more about how to [Back up and restore environments - Power Platform](/power-platform/admin/backup-restore-environments).

 Admins can set custom retention policies for data stored within Dataverse tables.
-To learn more, see [Dataverse long term data retention overview (preview)](/power-apps/maker/data-platform/data-retention-overview).
+To learn more, see [Dataverse long term data retention overview](/power-apps/maker/data-platform/data-retention-overview).

-Data stored in Forms won't be deleted until the team owners clean it up from the **deleted forms** tab in the Microsoft Forms web app.
+Data stored in Forms won't be deleted until the team owners clean it up from the **Deleted forms** tab in the Microsoft Forms web app.

 ## Conditional Access policies